Mean-field synchronization model for open-loop, swirl controlled thermoacoustic system: Introduction

 \section{Introduction}

-\addvspace{10pt} Lean combustion systems are prone to thermoacoustic instability wherein high amplitude acoustic pressure oscillations occur due to positive feedback between the unsteady turbulent flame and the acoustic modes of the combustion chamber \cite{lieuwen2005combustion,sujith2021thermoacoustic}.
-These oscillations often have disastrous consequences and are notoriously difficult to control.
-The present paper deals with experiments and modeling of open-loop control of thermoacoustic instability through the use of an active swirler.
+Lean combustion systems are prone to thermoacoustic instability wherein high amplitude acoustic pressure oscillations occur due to positive feedback between the unsteady turbulent flame and the acoustic modes of the combustion chamber \cite{lieuwen2005combustion,sujith2021thermoacoustic}.
+These oscillations can result in disastrous consequences such as severe damage to the engine components and even mission failures \citep{juniper2018sensitivity}.
+As a result, it is vital to develop methods to suppress thermoacoustic instability.
+The present paper discusses a novel strategy of controlling limit cycle oscillations by actuating the swirler used for flame stabilization.
+To explain the method of suppressing limit cycle oscillations, we provide a synchronization model.

-Self-excited nonlinear thermoacoustic oscillations arise when heat release rate fluctuations are in-phase with the pressure oscillations \citep{rayleigh1878explanation}, and the amount of acoustic energy generated due to the nonlinear feedback from the flame is more than the acoustic damping in the combustor \cite[][]{chu1965energy}.
-There are a number of physical mechanisms which generate heat release rate fluctuations such as equivalence ratio fluctuations \cite[][]{lieuwen1998role}, flame-vortex interactions \cite[][]{poinsot1987vortex}, entropy fluctuations \cite{polifke2001constructive}, and swirl number fluctuation \cite{komarek2010impact}.
-Heat release rate fluctuations generated through these mechanisms undergo mutual synchronization with acoustic pressure fluctuations, resulting in the occurrence of thermoacoustic instability \cite{pawar2017thermoacoustic, mondal2017onset, roy2021flame}.
-Consequently, mitigation strategies aim at interrupting the coupling between the acoustic waves and the unsteady heat release rate fluctuations.
+Self-excited nonlinear thermoacoustic oscillations arise when the heat release rate oscillations are in phase with the acoustic pressure oscillations \citep{rayleigh1878explanation}, and the amount of energy added to the acoustic field due to the nonlinear feedback from the flame exceeds the acoustic damping in the combustor \citep{chu1965energy}.
+There are a number of physical mechanisms which generate heat release rate fluctuations; these include equivalence ratio fluctuations \citep{lieuwen1998role,kim2010response}, swirl number fluctuations \cite{komarek2010impact}, flame-vortex interactions \citep{poinsot1987vortex,renard2000dynamics}, and entropy fluctuations \cite{polifke2001constructive,goh2013influence}.
+Heat release rate fluctuations generated through these mechanisms undergo feedback coupling and mutual synchronization with acoustic pressure fluctuations in the confinement, resulting in the occurrence of thermoacoustic instability \cite{pawar2017thermoacoustic}.